MathisBD/julia-f-rep/README.md

 # Workflow

-To add a new package dependency, start a new Julia REPL, switch to package mode (]) and run : add PackageName.jl
+To add a new package dependency, start a new Julia REPL, switch to package mode (]) and run :

-To download and install required Julia packages run : julia init.jl
+] add PackageName.jl

-To test/benchmark a piece of code in file.jl, start a new Julia REPL (ALT J + ALT R) and run : includet("file.jl")
+To try out a piece of code in file.jl, start a new Julia REPL (ALT J + ALT R) and run :
+> includet("file.jl")

+To profile using nsys :
+$ nsys launch --trace=cuda,nvtx julia
+And then in julia :
+> Cuda.@profile external=true ...